bkrug/tms9918a-midframe/README.md

 * Block thread until then end of a frame
 * Fool TI-99/4a into thinking that CRU timer interrupts are VDP interrupts.
        BLWP @block_vdp_interrupt
-* Tell timer_isr to look at the begging of the table again BL   @restart_timer_loop
+* Tell timer_isr to look at the begining of the interrupt table again BL   @restart_timer_loop
 ....
-* Write data to the VDP RAM that is relevant to your program ....
+* Execute code that Writes data to the VDP RAM.
+* This must finish executing before your first pixel-row interrupt,
+* because your interrupt probably changes a VDP write-only register.
+....
 * Enable interrupts
        LIMI 2
 ....
 * Execute more code that doesn't change VDP RAM contents.
 ....
-* If this iterration of your game loop was extremely fast,
+* If this iteration of your game loop completed extremely quickly,
 * then the program might not have executed all pixel-row interrupts for this frame yet.
 * While @all_lines_scanned is equal to zero,
-* that means there are more interrupts to trigger,
+* there are more interrupts to trigger,
 * so wait here.
 while_waiting_for_interrupt
        MOV  @all_lines_scanned,R0
        JEQ  while_waiting_for_interrupt
 *
+* All pixel-row interrupts have now triggered.
+* The next iterration will call block_vdp_interrupt,
+* which will also temporarily disable CRU timer interrupts,
+* and wait until the current video frame has completed.
        JMP  game_loop
 ```